rjkoeman1956/covid_dashboard/README.md

 5. Dataphrame_combiner.py
  - Combines cleaned data frames on common columns.
  - Type: Merge layer.

+6. Download new data:
+ - Download files from the RIVM site and save these in /data/csv
+ - Type: Extraxt layer

 Coherence:
 Each layer is linked separately and fulfills a single responsibility.
 This makes the whole maintainable, expandable and testable.